gregduncan/coderpad-frontend-challenge/README.md

 To run the code challenge you will need a version of node installed >=12.0.0.

-Download this repo then run the following commands in a terminal at the repo root:
+Download this repo then run the following command in a terminal at the repo root:

 ```bash
 npm install